The Importance of SPF

 First envisaged back in the 1930s, and then launched with a modest factor of just 2, SPF has undergone a consistent process of improvement, refinement, and evolution which continues to this day.
 The official SPF label, which communicates its potency and the level of protection from sunlight it grants by the hour, was introduced in the 1970s to ensure consistent standards of safety and effectiveness.
 Those initial pioneering formulas were designed specifically to shield the skin from UVB rays, which were at the time considered to be the most damaging.
 As the clear dangers and penetrating effect of UVA were later uncovered, bold innovations arose which took such discoveries into account, weaving them into groundbreaking new formulas.

 The evolution and onward march of scientific research into skincare and sun protection continues.
 Today, more so than ever before, the need to guard the skin throughout the year from both UVA and UVB is understood clearly, and the crucial importance of SPF is something which has been roundly embraced worldwide.
 Contemporary examples of excellence in SPF feature a formula which offers both UVA and UVB protection, a duality known as ‘broad spectrum’.
-Such skincare products have become essential to the daily beauty ritual, and are recommended to be applied once other products such as serums or moisturisers have been amply absorbed, 20 minutes before sun exposure.
-This crucial final stage of any protective skincare routine allows not only for the guarding of the skin against the sun’s negative influences, but also for the safe enjoyment and luxuriance of its positive ones.
+Such skincare products have become essential to the daily beauty ritual and anti-aging routine, and are recommended to be applied once other products such as serums or moisturisers have been amply absorbed, 20 minutes before sun exposure.
+This crucial final stage of any protective skincare ritual allows not only for the guarding of the skin against the sun’s negative influences, but also for the safe enjoyment and luxuriance of its positive ones.